sestaton/sgd-website/README.md

 This is the code for the [sunflower genome website](https://sunflowergenome.org) that I developed and maintained from 2016-2020.
-This is now being maintained by the [Rieseberg lab](https://github.com/rieseberglab) at UBC, so please contact them concerning the current live website, but feel free to contact me about this code or projects.
+This is now being maintained by the [Rieseberg lab](https://github.com/rieseberglab) at UBC, so please contact them concerning the current live website, but feel free to contact me about this code.

 ## Install